mileszim/fly-playbooks/redis/README.md

 # redis on Fly.io

+[Redis](https://redis.io/docs/latest/) is an open source, in-memory data structure store, used as a database, cache, and message broker.

 1. Launch the fly application: `$ fly launch --no-deploy` and type y to copy over the fly.toml file.
 2. Modify the `redis.conf` file as necessary.
 3. Deploy: `$ fly deploy`